By

 Risk with Correlation

 SGPs can offer bigger payouts, but correlated legs may be adjusted by the sportsbook to reduce value.
+Good bankroll management is essential when betting parlays.
 Always check how the book prices your parlay, especially if you’re stacking outcomes that depend on each other.
 Some sportsbooks offer better odds for inverse correlation.

 Parlays & Same Game Parlays Summarized